 \subsection{Results}

-The results produced by BERT, TEXTCNN and RoBERTa architectures are presented in Table \hyperlink{Table2}{2}.
-The accuracy curves are presented in Figure \hyperlink{output1}{4}, Figure \hyperlink{output4-6}{5} and Figure \hyperlink{output7-9}{6} respectively, depicting the performance of the models at each epoch.
+{\bf Performance:} We employ accuracy as the main metrics to evaluate the performance of methods on eight datasets.
+The results produced by BERT, TextCNN and RoBERTa architectures are presented in Table \ref{tab:acc}.
+TextCNN models are trained from scratch with random initializations, while BERT and RoBERTa models are finetuned on sentiment analysis datasets with pre-trained weights.
 On the BERT architecture, LS models consistently outperform the baseline model across multiple datasets.
-Specifically, LS2 achieves the highest accuracy in most cases, closely followed by LS4 and LS5.
+Specifically, LS1 achieves the highest accuracy in most cases, closely followed by LS3 and LS4.
 This indicates that incorporating LS with varying degrees of LS can significantly improve classification accuracy, particularly for binary and ternary classification datasets.

-Moving to the TextCNN architecture, LS models exhibit superior performance on ternary classification datasets compared to binary classification datasets.
-LS2 and LS4 consistently outperform the other models in terms of accuracy.
+Moving to the TextCNN architecture, LS models exhibit superior performance on three-category classification datasets compared to binary classification datasets.
+LS1 and LS3 consistently outperform the other models in terms of accuracy.
 This highlights the effectiveness of LS when implemented in the TextCNN architecture for enhancing classification outcomes.
-Although the training acceleration of LS models on the CNN architecture is slower, they have greater potential in the later epochs.

-On the RoBERTa architecture, LS models demonstrate competitive performance, LS2 and LS5 achieving the highest accuracy in most cases.
+On the RoBERTa architecture, LS models demonstrate competitive performance, LS1 and LS4 achieving the highest accuracy in most cases.
 This suggests that LS can effectively leverage the strengths of the RoBERTa architecture to achieve improved classification accuracy.

 The experimental results demonstrate that LS models, when integrated into different architectures, consistently outperform the baseline model.
-LS2, LS4, and LS5 consistently demonstrate superior accuracy, indicating the efficacy of LS in enhancing classification performance.
-These findings emphasize the potential of LS as a valuable approach for improving classification outcomes in various tasks and architectures.
+LS1, LS3, and LS4 consistently demonstrate superior accuracy, indicating the efficacy of LS in enhancing classification performance.

-The results emphasize the effectiveness of the LS approach in improving the accuracy of the models.
-The varying degrees of LS in the LS models provide a means to balance model sensitivity to noisy labels and mitigate overconfidence.
-This contributes to the models' enhanced robustness and generalization capabilities, ultimately leading to improved performance in sentiment classification tasks.